switchupcb/disgo/_contribution/concepts/SHARD.md

 ## What is a Discord Shard?

-A **Discord Shard** is an abstract concept that defines how guild event data is routed to a WebSocket Session.
+A **Discord Shard** is an abstract concept that defines how guild event data is routed to a Discord WebSocket Session.

-Suppose that you create a Discord Bot:
+Suppose that you develop a Discord Bot:
 - Without sharding, one Session communicates with the Discord Gateway for the event data of every guild the bot is in.
-- You create a single shard that manages the event data of every guild the bot is in.
+- You create a **single shard** that manages the event data of every guild the bot is in.
 This shard is routed to a single Session, so the session handles the event data of every guild the bot is in.

 Suppose that your bot is added to 4,000 guilds:
-- You create two shards, each managing the event data of 2000 guilds.
-These shards are routed to a single Session, so the session still handles the event data of every guild the bot is in.
+- You create **two shards**, each managing the event data of 2000 guilds.
+However, a shard can only be routed to a single Session, so the bot ignores the event data of 2,000 guilds.

+  **NOT GOOD!**

-Suppose that your bot is added to another 1,000 guilds:
+Suppose that your bot is added to another 2,000 guilds:
-- You create a third shard but use a passive sharding strategy instead of splitting the load among each shard equally.
-So shard 1 manages 2,000 guilds, shard 2 manages 2,000 guilds, and shard 3 manages 1,000 guilds.
-However, you route each shard to a single Session, so the session still handles the event data of every guild the bot is in.
+- You create a **third shard**.
+So shard 1 manages 2,000 guilds, shard 2 manages 2,000 guilds, and shard 3 manages 2,000 guilds.
+However, a shard can only be routed to a single Session, so the bot ignores the event data of shard 2 and 3 containing 4,000 guilds' event data.

+  **NOT GOOD!**

-- You create another **session**, route the third shard to it, then disconnect the third shard from the first session.
-So the first session manages the event data of 4,000 guilds, and the second session manages the event data of 1,000 guilds.
+- You create a **second session** and route the second shard to it.
+So the first session manages the event data of 2,000 guilds, and the second session manages the event data of 2,000 guilds.
+Therefore, the bot ignores the event data of 2,000 guilds.

+  **NOT GOOD!**

-- You decide to route the third shard to the first session again.
-So the first session manages the event data of 5,000 guilds, and the second session manages the event data of 1,000 guilds.
-That said, your bot is only in 5,000 guilds.
+- You create a **third session** and route the third shard to it.
+So the first session manages the event data of 2,000 guilds, and the second session manages the event data of 2,000 guilds, and the third session manages the event data of 2,000 guilds.

+  The bot handles the event data of every guild the bot is in.

+  **GREAT!**

+- You create a **fourth session** and route the first shard to it.

+  The first session manages the event data of 2,000 guilds, the second session manages the event data of 2,000 guilds, the third session manages the event data of 2,000 guilds, and the fourth session _(spawned on an updated bot instance)_ manages the event data of 2,000 guilds; which is the same as the event data in shard 1.

+  Your bot is still only in 5,000 guilds, but receives the event data from 2,000 guilds in the first shard twice: This lets you shut down your first session _(located on an instance containing outdated code)_ while still handling the first session's event data from your fourth session _(located on an instance containing updated code)_.

-**These examples illustrate the following hierarchy between a WebSocket Connection, WebSocket Session, and Discord Shard:**
+**These examples illustrate the following hierarchy between a WebSocket Connection, Discord Session, and Discord Shard:**
-- WebSocket Connection (Discord Bot) manages
-  -  WebSocket `Session(s)` manages
-     -  Discord `Shard(s)` defines groups of
-        -  `Guild(s)` Event Data
+- `Discord Session`
+  -  involves `WebSocket Connection(s)` and Disconnection.
+  -  can be tied to a `Discord Shard`
+        - that defines the incoming guild event data (from multiple guilds) sent to the `Discord Session`.

-At a certain point, handling all incoming Guild Event Data on one Session becomes impossible, so Discord requires you to handle the data through multiple **Sessions** using **Shards**.
+At a certain point, handling all incoming guild event data on a single Session becomes impossible.
+So Discord requires you to handle this load with multiple **Discord Sessions**, each specifying a **Discord Shard**.

 ### How Does It Work?

 _For a technical explanation, read [Sharding on Discord](https://discord.com/developers/docs/topics/gateway#sharding)._

 Discord Sharding is an implementation of a sharding strategy.

 The **Discord Sharding Formula** is used to determine which shard a guild is scoped to.

 ```
 shard_id = (guild_id >> 22) % num_shards